pmbstyle/Alice/README.md

 * Image generation
 * MCP server support

+### 💬 Wake Word Support
+With the local STT model, you can now set a **wake-up word** (like "Hey, Siri").
+- Alice will always listen but only process request when the wake word is spoken.
+- Default mode is **auto language detection**, but you can also select a specific language in settings.

 ### 💻 Dedicated Chrome [Extension](https://github.com/pmbstyle/alice-chrome-extension)

 * Ask Alice about your active Chrome tab